fkaduk/typeahead/specification.md

     - message sending without error when updating typeahead
 - integration tests via shinytest2
     - ensure that typing into the field generates suggestions
-    - make sure updateTypeaheads is immediately reflected in the ui
+    - make sure updateTypeahead is immediately reflected in the ui
 - snapshot tests
     - making sure ui works, also if other elements are displayed
     - ensure bootstrap styling via bslib works